How to Chart Your Social Work Career Path

 Community Social Work

 Community social workers identify areas of improvement for communities, create and implement plans to remedy problems, and measure effectiveness to foster new growth.
-As a community social worker, you could work for international organizations, travel abroad, or work for nonprofit and grassroots organizations.1 Are you able to cope with disastrous situations in your community?
+With a career as a community social worker, you could work for international organizations, travel abroad, or work for nonprofit and grassroots organizations.1 Are you able to cope with disastrous situations in your community?
 Do you feel comfortable working with disadvantaged or impoverished communities?
 Does the idea of helping communities grow and transform give you a sense of fulfillment?
 If so, the community social work career path may be the right one for you.

 Medical, Health, and Hospice/Palliative Care Social Work